 1M Under the Cross-border Justice Act 2008 section 14, in order to give effect to that Act, this Act must be applied with the modifications prescribed by the Cross-border Justice Regulations 2009 Part 3 Division 21 as if this Act had been altered in that way.
 If a modification is to replace or insert a numbered provision, the new provision is identified by the superscript 1M appearing after the provision number.
 If a modification is to replace or insert a definition, the new definition is identified by the superscript 1M appearing after the defined term.

+1a On the date as at which this compilation was prepared, provisions referred to in the following table had not come into operation and were therefore not included in this compilation.
+For the text of the provisions see the endnotes referred to in the table.

+Provisions that have not come into operation